Monday march 25

 Rosa Nunez, SVP, Senior Director, Diversity & Inclusion, Burson Cohn & Wolfe

 9:25 – 10:00 a.m.

 While strategic and flexible data management are crucial components of success both to agencies and marketers, one key challenge is how to coordinate tools and systems for optimal intelligence.
 In this panel discussion, speakers will address how agencies approach this challenge and how platforms are helping to solve for some of the issues.
 The session will also cover challenges yet to be solved.

 Julie Fleischer, SVP, Head of Customer Intelligence, WW

 Jon Williams, VP, Agency & Consultancy Development, Oracle Data Cloud

-Louisa Wong, Chief Transformation Officer, Carat US
+Louisa Wong, COO, Carat US

 Video growth on multiple platforms has major advertising implications for sellers and buyers alike.
 In this session, players on both sides explain how they seize the opportunity to build an integrated approach for distribution, planning, buying, targeting, and optimization.
 The speakers will also address how the industry needs to prepare for the future—and the challenges yet to be solved.

 Moderator: Sean Cunningham, CEO & President, Video Advertising Bureau